Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 #### Verification

-We can verify that the Python installation worked by running the command `python --version` and see that it prints something like `Python 3.9.1`.
+We can verify that the Python installation worked by running the command `$ python --version` and see that it prints something like `Python 3.9.1`.
 If it is not using the correct version, perhaps the step above about restarting the terminal was skipped.
 Try quitting the terminal and reopening it to see if that fixes it...
 If not, reach out to a classmate or instructor!

-We should also verify that `pip` is working with `pip --version`.
+We should also verify that `pip` is working with `$ pip --version`.
 It should be in a python3 folder and display a message like `pip 20.3.1 from /usr/local/lib/python3.9/site-packages/pip (python 3.9)`

 ### VS Code